PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 6. Repeatedly ignoring answering any questions from reviewers.
 7. Using AI to generate generic plans of action without an in-depth knowledge of the code base.
 This is not helpful for us.
 8. Deleting all comments in the submitted edited files.
+9. Repeatedly submitting irrelevant files for PR review after being made aware of the practice.

 Persons who violate our expectations listed above will referred to our [Code of Conduct process](CODE_OF_CONDUCT.md).